Therapy for Substance Use

 I work primarily with adults who want to:

-Reassess their alcohol use
+Reassess their alcohol or substance use

 Address anxiety, ADHD, or trauma linked to coping patterns